hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 [/]
 ```
 ### 1.2.3. **Call-trace for the session**
-A call-trace can be started to check the operation on CP and UP
+A call-trace can be started to check the operation on CP and UP.
 ```bash
 *A:CP1# exec ct-ipoe
 Pre-processing configuration file (V0v0)...